DentistProject/Booking-Service/README.md

 git clone git@git.chalmers.se:courses/dit355/2023/student-teams/dit356-2023-04/booking-service.git
 ```

-For this service to work you will need to create a .env for all your enviroment variables.
+For this service to work you will need to create a **.env** for all your enviroment variables.
 It should be stored in the root folder.
-For instructions on how to configure it please look at ".env.dist".
+For a template with instructions on how to configure it please look at the file called **".env.dist".**

 # Run locally
 In root run: